Srish0218/DineVibe-Sentiment-Analysis/README.md

 >Best regards,

-DineVibe Sentiment Analysis is a Streamlit-based web application designed for restaurant owners to analyze and visualize customer sentiments based on reviews.
+MoodMunchInsights Analysis is a Streamlit-based web application designed for restaurant owners to analyze and visualize customer sentiments based on reviews.
 The application employs Natural Language Processing (NLP) techniques to determine sentiments and provides insightful visualizations.

 ## Overview